 Cost of IVF in India

-International patients will be able to travel and cover the cost of their IVF treatment in India at $3,500.
+International patients will be able to travel and cover the cost of their IVF treatment in India Starting from USD 3,000.
 Indian hospitals offer a wide range of affordable treatments for almost every disease in the books.

 How much time is required for transferring an embryo?

 After the stimulation of the ovary and embryo development in the glass tube, the embryo is transferred into the uterus.
 Embryo transfer is done simply by placing the fetus inside the patient’s uterus, using a thin tube that only takes five minutes.

 Do frozen and fresh embryos have the same success rate?

 Yes, studied have suggested that frozen embryos and fresh embryos deliver the similar success rates.

 When should a patient test after an IVF transfer?

 9-11 days after the transfer, a blood test is conducted for finding out if the patient is pregnant or not.
 If the embryo has successfully implanted in the patient’s, the HCG hormone will detect the pregnancy from the blood.
 Doctors don’t recommend patient to check their pregnancy via urine test after an IVF.